G-NT3806KSJP

 with glued-on pupils on a Russian doll

-which lay eggs in my mind
+and the female Opius that lay eggs in my mind

-his prophets gulp down books
+and prophets are gulped down books

-dress in colorful tops and anarchistic trousers
+who dress in colorful tops and anarchistic trousers

-to make you commit they firmly
+to make you commit

-third-world beloved
+Third-world beloved

 love me with your beautifully accused eyes